 Public communications must be approved by the Principal.

 Social Media and Technology

 Staff must not make improper use of information gained by being a staff member.
-They must ensure that personal information including data relating to other staff, students or members of the PLC community is collected, stored and used in accordance with privacy legislation and College policies and procedures, including records management practices.
+They must ensure that personal information, including data relating to other staff, students or members of the PLC community, is collected, held, used and disclosed in accordance with the Privacy Amendment (Enhancing Privacy Protection) Act 2012 and PLC policies and procedures, including records management practices.

-Staff are required to change their password on a regular basis and as requested by ILT.
+Staff are required to change their password on a regular basis and as requested by Management.
 Passwords must be kept confidential and never shared.